 The College is committed to ensuring that the admissions process will be open and transparent and that no individual or group receives less favourable treatment by virtue of defined characteristics, for example but not exclusive to age, disability, economic status, faith, gender, marital status, sexuality, race, colour, nationality including citizenship, ethnic or national origin.
 The College will actively combat discrimination in all of its forms by implementing effective policies and empowering staff and students to take appropriate action.
-The College is committed to ensuring that people with disabilities, including those with learning difficulties, are treated fairly.
-All reasonable adjustments to provision will be made to ensure that individuals with disabilities are not disadvantaged.
+The College is committed to ensuring that people with disabilities, including those with learning difficulties, are treated fairly - please refer to the following section of the policy.

 The College aims to extend the diversity of its student population through the development of an inclusive learning environment.